en_USEnglish

 Updates

 PWAs have a major advantage in terms of updates.
-As web applications, PWAs can be updated instantly with new features or bug fixes without requiring user intervention.
+As web applications, PWAs can be instantly updated with new features or bug fixes without requiring user intervention.
 When a user accesses a PWA, they are automatically redirected to the latest version, ensuring a consistent user experience.

-Native applications, on the other hand, require manual updates by the user.
-Users must download and install updates from the official application store.
-Updates can be more frequent and require more effort on the part of the user, which can lead to fragmentation of the versions used by users.
+Native apps, on the other hand, require manual updates from the user.
+The user must download and install updates from the official app store.
+Updates can be more frequent and require more effort from the user, which can lead to fragmentation of the versions used by users.

 Development costs